 Wellington is whole-heartedly committed to this twin-track Sixth Form curriculum, and both pathways are academically rigorous, internationally recognised and valued by universities and employers.
 Neither is inherently more or less difficult nor more suited to strong or weak pupils.
 Both are fully linear and pupils should therefore choose the form of education to which they are best suited.

-With outstanding results at both A Level and the IBDP, university outcomes are strong: 31 pupils gained places at Oxford or Cambridge in 2016 with the vast majority of others going on to elite US and Russell Group universities.
+With outstanding results at both A Level and the IBDP, university outcomes are strong: 76 pupils have gained places at Oxford or Cambridge over the past three years with the vast majority of others going on to elite US and Russell Group universities.